bbauska/Coursera-Bootstrap/readme.md

 Before we add a submit button, maybe we want to provide a box for the users to type in their feedback.

-In this case, I\'m going to make use of a text area for providing that.
+In this case, I&apos;m going to make use of a text area for providing that.

 Let me paste in the code.
-And then we\'ll review the code here.
+And then we&apos;ll review the code here.

 This code, as you see says, div class="form-group row" which you already know what it means.